AsulaAman/azure-sql-terraform-project/README.md

 Configurable Variables
 The following variables can be configured in the terraform.tfvars file:
-Database Name
+- Database Name
-Region/Location
+- Region/Location
-Adminstrator login credentials
+- Administrator login credentials
 Optional Firewall Rules - Use a shell script to create firewall rules for your custom IP address.
 Connection String Output - Outputs  the connection string for the Azure SQL Database upon successful deployment.
 Optional Connection Test - Bash script to test the connection to the Azure SQL Database.